Skip to main content

 2. Mainframe computers

-3. Excel, csv or txt files
+3. Excel, CSV, or TXT files

 Requirements

-1. Excel 2007 or later,
+1. Excel 2007 or later

-Excel import works only with server repository.
+Excel import works only with the server repository.

 How it works